Chunks can also be used on small smokers, but typical smokers will require larger pieces. Check out our Mini Logs for details.

 to find out what works best for you.

-Apple is quickly becoming one of the most popular flavors of wood for grilling or smoking in the United States.
+Apple is one of the most popular flavors of wood for grilling or smoking in the United States.
 Apple wood produces a mild yet delicate smoke with a hint of sweetness to add a very distinctive flavor to meats grilled or smoked with it.
-Apple is great for pork, fish, poultry and light meat game birds.
+Apple is great for pork, beef, and vegetables, as well as poultry and light meat game birds.

 Cherry wood adds a mild and fruity smoke flavor similar to Apple but with a bit more punch.
 It is great for adding a reddish tone to the items you are cooking.
 Cherry can be mixed with other fruit woods to develop a custom flavor.
 It can be used with vegetables, seafood, ribs, chicken, steaks, venison and beef-based sausages.